tio/tio/README.md

 ```
 $ tio /dev/serial/by-id/usb-FTDI_TTL232R-3V3_FTCHUV56-if00-port0
 ```
-Using serial devices by ID helps ensure that tio automatically reconnects to the same serial device when reattached, even when it enumerates differently.
+Note: Using serial devices by ID helps ensure that tio automatically reconnects to the same serial device when reattached, even when it enumerates differently.

 If no serial device by ID is available it is recommended to connect via topology ID (TID):
 ```
 $ tio bCC2
 ```
-The TID is unique and will stay the same as long as your USB serial port device plugs into the same USB topology (same ports, same hubs, etc.).
+Note: The TID is unique and will stay the same as long as your USB serial port device plugs into the same USB topology (same ports, same hubs, etc.).
 This way it is possible for tio to successfully reconnect to the same device.

 Connect automatically to first new appearing serial device:
 ```